An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-It is worth mentioning that the set of operators that preserves all these molecular symmetries is not necessarily closed under the Lie brackets, i.e the commutator of two symmetric operators may produce a new operator that violates the desired symmetry (e.g. particle number, see Supplementary Material).
-Given that completeness requires the final pool to generate a mathematically closed Lie Algebra, the algebra generated from these starters will unavoidably expand to include operators that do not preserve all of the initial symmetries.
+Given that completeness requires the final pool to generate a closed Lie algebra, the algebra generated from these starters will unavoidably expand to include operators that do not preserve all of the initial symmetries.
 We have therefore investigated which of these properties form a closed subalgebra.
-Our analysis indicates that the largest subalgebra that respects these constraints is defined by the two properties: the \textit{odd string} requirement and the \textit{even flip} property, the proof is detailed in Supplementary Material.
-We found numerically that the MCPs corresponding to this specific Lie subalgebra, which is a subalgebra of $\so{2^N}$, have $\mathbf{\Gamma}_\A$ matrices of rank $2N-4$.
-This finding is currently numerical, as a formal proof and detailed characterization of this Lie subalgebra are beyond the scope of this work.
+Our analysis indicates that the largest subalgebra respecting these constraints is defined by two specific properties: the odd string requirement and the even flip property (the proof is detailed in the Supplementary Note 5).
+These defining properties map directly to the generator screening constraints used in the iterative Qubit Coupled Cluster (iQCC) scheme in \cite{Ryabinkin2020} to yield non-vanishing energy gradients.
+Thus, the algebraic constraints derived in our framework mathematically formalize the heuristic generator screening employed in iQCC.